oshears/oshears/README.md

 Osaze is currently a research engineer at the University of Southern California's (USC) Information Sciences Institute (ISI) in Arlington, VA.

-Osaze also works on Game Design in his free time and is working to develop multiplayer 3D games under his studio: OS Games.
+Osaze also works on Game Design in his free time and is working to develop multiplayer 3D games under his studio: [OSGames](https://oshears.github.io/osgames/).

 -------